respondcreate/django-versatileimagefield/README.md

 ```

 > ### NOTE ###
-> The `crop` Sizer will first scale an image down to its longest side (via the same mechanism used by the `thumbnail` Sizer) and then crop/trim inwards, centered on the **Primary Point of Interest** (PPOI, for short).
+> The `crop` Sizer will first scale an image down to its longest side and then crop/trim inwards, centered on the **Primary Point of Interest** (PPOI, for short).
 For more info about what PPOI is and how it's used see the _Specifying a Primary Point of Interest (PPOI)_ heading below.

-Each Sizer registered to the Sizer registry is a `dict` subclass and available as an attribute on each `VersatileImageField` which accepts keys comprised of two integers – representing width and height, respectively – separated by an 'x'.
+Each Sizer registered to the Sizer registry is a `dict` subclass and available as an attribute on each `VersatileImageField` that takes keys comprised of two integers – representing width and height, respectively – separated by an 'x'.
 If you send a malformed/invalid key to a Sizer, a `MalformedSizedImageKey` exception will raise.

 #### How Sized Image Files are Named/Stored ####